Aftermath of the September 11 attacks: Security and military actions

 Due to many Americans gaining a fear of flying, automobile usage increased after the attacks.
 This resulted in an estimated 1,595 additional highway deaths in the ensuing year.
 This fear of flying also created the Transportation Security Administration (TSA), which is used to increase safety and reduce fear of flying in citizens.

 In November 2001, Congress passed the Aviation and Transportation Security Act which applied to different types of transportation, not just air travel.
 The evolution of security and protective services changed tremendously due to the attacks.
-Immediate changes included air travel policies, airport security and screening, and guidelines that must be obeyed before getting on board.
+Immediate changes include air travel policies, airport security and screening, and guidelines that must be obeyed before getting on board.

 Additional screening was another main focus that took place during the period after the attacks, and many passengers were prescreened and advanced screened at different security checkpoints.
 This led to the major issue of racial profiling and invasion of privacy, as many Middle Eastern-looking people were singled out for further screening.
 Luggage screening was another main objective, as new technology was introduced to scan passengers' luggage thoroughly and search for weapons or bombs.
 In addition, some pilots were required by the Department of Homeland Security to carry a firearm on board.
-Better known as a Federal flight deck officer, these pilots undergo training to prevent terrorist attacks or other potential dangers on an airplane.
+Better known as a Federal Flight Deck Officer, these pilots undergo training to prevent terrorist attacks or other potential dangers on an airplane.

+Surveillance

+The 2001 Patriot Act, especially Title II of the act, contained provisions allowing various government agencies to conduct mass surveillance, including wiretapping and collecting other communication information.
+Critics of the act argued that it violated protected individual and civil rights.

+In the years following the attacks, the US government also expanded data analysis initiatives, including the creation of the Information Awareness Office (IAO), within the Defense Advanced Research Projects Agency (DARPA), which oversaw the development of "Total Information Awareness" designed for identifying potential terrorist threats through large-scaled data analysis.
+The program was criticized by privacy advocates and Congress due to privacy concerns and the project was defunded.

+Much of the surveillance initiatives of the US targeted Muslims, such as the "Muslim Surveillance Program" of the New York City Police Department.